-As at 31 December 2021 and 2020, the other related parties are small shareholders of Banco Finantia (with a shareholding of less than 10%).
-As at 31 December 2021, the Bank has no balances or transactions with its shareholder VTB Group, which holds a minority interest of 12.2%.
+As at 31 December 2022 and 2021, the other related parties are small shareholders of Banco Finantia (with a shareholding of less than 10%).

+As at 31 December 2021, the Bank has no balances or transactions with its shareholder VTB Group, which held, at that date, a minority interest of 12.2%.
+During 2022, and as described in Note 15, the VTB Group ceased to be shareholder of Banco Finantia, S.A.

 The caption "Deposit and custodianship of items" refers to securities' custodianship services provided by Banco Finantia.